mattrips/scratchPad/Protocol Conformance v2.md

 # 1 Protocol Conformance

->Given `t: p` and a protocol requirement `m` of `p`, the protocol witness for `m` is the implementation that is the most specialized of the unconditionally accessible implementations of `m` on `t`, as determined in the scope in which the declaration `t: p` is stated.
+>Given a type `t` declared to conform to prot and a protocol requirement `m` of `p`, the protocol witness for `m` is the implementation that is the most specialized of the unconditionally accessible implementations of `m` on `t`, as determined in the scope in which the declaration `t: p` is stated.

 When a type is declared to conform to a protocol, a set of implementations--*protocol witnesses*--is determined, one for each protocol requirement of the protocol.
 Understanding how a set of protocol witnesses is determined is key to obtaining predictable polymorphic behavior.
 This guide explains the semantics of how Swift determines the *protocol witness set* for a protocol conformance.